TheExcitedTech/Retro-Backup-Script/README.md

 Make sure to set this as executable before using.

 **Please make sure to offload the backupsavs folder to another location, such as a cloud storage location.**

+Dev Branch is to mess with the script to add experimental features.

+**Dev Branch can/will/probably break the script.
+Be careful with using the script in the dev branch.
+You are responsible for your own data. **